Updated: March 2018

 Sarasota Downtown Restaurant | Cafe Epicure

-This is one of my favorite places to go after a show at the Van Wezel.
-I can grab a delicious artisan pizza and the experience seems effortless.
-I did get a parking ticket for parking in a “Taxi Stand” once.
-I should have been more careful (that’s what the city said).
-Regardless, pizza is the star of the show here as far as I’m concerned.
+This is a great place to go after a show at the Van Wezel.
+You can grab a delicious artisan pizza and the experience seems effortless.
+Be careful!
+They will ticket you for parking in the “Taxi Stand”.
+The pizza is the star of the show here as far as I’m concerned.
 They offer a big selection of other Italian dishes.
 But, it’s the pizza that keeps me coming back.

 Sarasota Downtown Restaurant | C’est La Vie!